 Moz is not only taking more data into consideration about what makes a website rank, but it's now taking MORE data into consideration about what makes a website NOT rank.
 This is huge - not only will DA insights give you tips regarding what is helping your website rank, but it will also help you pinpoint what's not.

-The DA Algorithm Itself
+The Domain Authority Algorithm Itself

-Moz is now moving to a neural network model, meaning that it's algorithm and data set will now be able to detect link manipulation (ie - buying or obtaining low quality backlinks in order to bolster search engine rankings) in a more detailed and nuanced fashion.
+Moz is now moving to a neural network model, meaning that its algorithm and data set will now be able to detect link manipulation (ie - buying or obtaining low-quality backlinks in order to bolster search engine rankings) in a more detailed and nuanced fashion.

 The Algorithm Factors

-Perhaps the biggest change to the DA calculation algorithm, is the inclusion of the Moz Spam Score.
+Perhaps the biggest change to the DA calculation algorithm is the inclusion of the Moz Spam Score.
 This means that Domain Authority will not only take into consideration how many backlinks are pointing to your website, but it will also take a look at those backlink's quality and potential traffic, among more factors calculated in Spam Score.

 The Link Index

 How does Moz look at all of these backlinks through millions of sites?
 Moz has the Moz Link Explorer, the leading link index that analyzes over 35 trillion links.
 The Moz Link Explorer is at the core of the Domain Authority, making it the most valued ranking metric and analysis tool outside of Google.